oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/data-labeling/data-labeling.md

-# Image Library
+# Data (Image) Labaling

 ## Introduction

-This lab walks you through the steps to create a new dataset using images from your image library and to label images with one of two labels.
+This lab walks you through the steps to create a new dataset of records using images from your image library and to label those images with one of two labels: PNEUMONIA and NORMAL.

 Estimated Time: 60 minutes